How to Analyse Your Chess.com Games (Without Wasting Hours)

 Why most game review is a waste of time

-Most players who say they "analyse their games" are actually doing one of two unhelpful things: clicking through the engine's evaluation bar without understanding why it moved, or reading chess.com's Game Review and saying "OK" without changing anything about how they play.
+Most players who say they "analyse their games" are doing one of two things, and neither one helps.
+They click through the engine's evaluation bar without understanding why it moved.
+Or they read chess.com's Game Review, say "OK", and change nothing about how they play.

 Real game analysis has one job: find the lesson you can apply to your next game.
-If you finish a review without identifying a specific habit to change, you've wasted the time.
+If you finish a review without naming a specific habit to change, you've wasted the time.

 The 5-step process